 Skip to content

 The NYC Chinese Language & Culture Group was founded by Judy Z. in April 2005.
-The first meeting was held at the Saint's Alp Teahouse (now closed) on Third Avenue - a relaxing and enjoyable evening of networking, exchanging ideas and having fun -- in both Mandarin Chinese and English.
+The first meeting was held at the Saint's Alp Teahouse (now closed) on Third Avenue.
+We hold regular meetups for members to learn and practice Mandarin Chinese at all levels, held online on Zoom, or offline in a venue likely to be in NYC.
+Join us for a relaxing and enjoyable time - networking, exchanging ideas and having fun - in both Mandarin Chinese and English.

 Group Membership